 For instance, if you’re landing in Japan in the early evening then you probably shouldn’t sleep the entire flight away.
 A couple of hours here and there is fine, but if you struggle to get to sleep then technically you’ll want to be tired when you arrive at your destination.

-I find wearing noise-canceling headphones (or earphones) works extremely well for me.
+I find wearing noise-canceling headphones (like these Japanese ones) (or earphones) works extremely well for me.
 Make sure whatever you wear, they are comfy and can be worn for hours on end.

 Also, I’ve just got a set of Bluetooth earphones that cannot be used with the airplane’s system, so make sure you take that into account if it’s something that bothers you.